Tech-Life Balance in the Digital Era

 Manage your apps and notifications to reduce distractions

-Pausing apps and customizing when and how you get notifications can help keep your attention on your tasks.
+Pausing apps and customizing the time slots of when and how you get notifications can help keeping and paying more attention on your tasks inspecifice time of the day.

 love & care,